 Let’s take a look at the back of the envelope.

 When looking at the fabric list, the first statement tells you what kind of stretchiness you need.
 Two-way stretch means that the fabric stretches along the crossgrain, selvage to selvage, left to right.
 Four-way means that it stretches along the crossgrain and also along the grain, up and down the fabric.
-Unless specifically noted, four-way stretch will work for two-way stretch fabric.
-But two-way stretch fabric will never work for four-way stretch as it’s missing an important stretch up and down.
+Unless specifically noted, a four-way stretch will work for a two-way stretch fabric.
+But two-way stretch fabric will never work for a four-way stretch as it’s missing an important stretch up and down.